 Q. What is the goal of the play?

-A. The author seeks to get the attention of community, social welfare and government leaders who have the power to reform the system; as well as foster youth between ages 14 and 26 and the general public who can make a difference through volunteering, mentoring and donating to non-profits serving this population.
+A. The author seeks to get the attention of the community, social welfare, and government leaders who have the power to reform the system, as well as foster youth between ages 14 and 26 and the general public who can make a difference through volunteering, mentoring and donating to non-profits serving this population.

 The Hollywood Fringe Scholarship Program is dedicated to providing accessible spaces for the shows they support.
 The festival, our presenting venues, and the scholarship winners will provide a limited number of 14pt+ font scripts (in the language the show is presented in), accessible seating, and other ADA accommodations upon request.
 If you search for these or other services, please email [email protected] to reserve in advance.